-- Distributions use to provide convenient simple update applet notifying about awaiting updates - There use to be web services to look for packages, also from other sources - openSUSE, Debian, Ubuntu (+ Launchpad and PPAs), Fedora, ... - The task is always same, the exact work-flow and commands more or less differ among distributions... - Tools like Android Google Play, Apple Store or Windows Store are inspired from Linux...
+- The task is always same, the exact work-flow and commands more or less differ among distributions... - Tools like Android Google Play, Apple Store or Windows Store are inspired from Linux...

 Task

 Install some new software into your Linux.
 Use graphical as well as command-line tools.
 See following slides for instructions.